Transocean (RIG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the offshore oil and gas drilling contractor had gained 3.2% in the past month.
-In that same time, the Oils-Energy sector gained 4.35%, while the S&P 500 gained 1.85%.
+Prior to today's trading, shares of the offshore oil and gas drilling contractor had gained 8.55% over the past month.
+This has outpaced the Oils-Energy sector's gain of 4.06% and the S&P 500's loss of 1.43% in that time.

-Investors will be hoping for strength from Transocean as it approaches its next earnings release.
-In that report, analysts expect Transocean to post earnings of -$0.19 per share.
-This would mark a year-over-year decline of 216.67%.
-Our most recent consensus estimate is calling for quarterly revenue of $738.16 million, up 1.12% from the year-ago period.
+Wall Street will be looking for positivity from Transocean as it approaches its next earnings report date.
+On that day, Transocean is projected to report earnings of -$0.21 per share, which would represent a year-over-year decline of 250%.
+Our most recent consensus estimate is calling for quarterly revenue of $736.19 million, up 0.85% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Transocean.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Transocean should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Transocean is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.06% lower.
+Transocean currently has a Zacks Rank of #3 (Hold).

 The Oil and Gas - Drilling industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 234, which puts it in the bottom 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 232, putting it in the bottom 8% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.